don-r-kabob/lottobuddy/README.md

 the configuration file and API access token these instructions will assume that you are putting them in the "config" folder in the same directory

+These commands are for *nix systems.
+If anyone could help me with windows instructions I would appreciate it I will gladly make/maintain batch scripts for windows once I can test out what should be in it

 1. Download docker desktop
 2. Pull the container

 	docker pull donrkabob/lottobuddy:latest

-3. Create the config file
+3. Create the config file (TDA api app key/url)

 		mkdir config
 		docker run -p 5000:5000 -v `pwd`/config:/config donrkabob/lottobuddy:latest --setup --tdaconfig /config/tda-config.json --configfile /config/lotto_config.json